openlawlibrary/taf/docs/repo-creation-and-update-util.md

 repository.
 If the target file contained additional data, that information will not be persisted.
 Make sure that the target repositories are on the correct branch before running the command.

+ TAF can be used to implement an automated process which will update all repositories in accordance with a specific project's needs.

 ```bash
 taf targets update-and-sign-targets E:\\root\\namespace\\auth_repo --keystore E:\\keystore